 - We would take any aids or medication needed by your child on the trip.

-- See Little Doves Christian Pre-School Outings Policy.
+- See Little Doves Christian Pre-School Short Trips, Outings and Excursions Procedure.

 How accessible is the pre-school environment?